 When notified by the DWP, the Post Office will make an urgent cash delivery payment for those shielding and vulnerable.
 PO press release 22 April 2020

 NB.
 DWP will stop new benefit and pension claimants from using the Post Office Card Account from 11 May.
 See more details on our news webpage and the statement to Parliament by the Secretary of State for Work and Pensions

-Deductions for the recovery of Universal Credit and legacy benefit overpayments, Social Fund loans and Tax Credit debts were paused.
+In March 2020, deductions for the recovery of Universal Credit and legacy benefit overpayments, Social Fund loans and Tax Credit debts were paused.
 Most were stopped automatically but some people may need to contact their bank to stop repayments made through standing order and so on.
-Local Authorities will suspend referral of Housing Benefit overpayments.
-Recovery of UC advance payments will continue.
+Local Authorities suspended referral of Housing Benefit overpayments.
+Recovery of UC advance payments continued.
 See government press release announcing the change.

 The government also temporarily suspended direct deductions from benefits to pay 'third parties' for things like rent and fuel arears until 10 May 2020, which some organisations had concern about, such as Inside Housing

 More details on deductions from benefits from Shelter

 From July 2020, recovery of overpayments, social fund loan repayments and so on will recommence.
 This change is found in various government guidance such as Benefit overpayment recovery: staff guide, Eligible Loan Deduction Scheme and Direct Earnings Attachment - and employer's guide.
 More details from Disability Rights UK